jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 7. The user sends spams and there are many emails accumulated, and the inode of the disk is full as a result of that.
 (Error information is: Internal Server      Error)

-8. When sending an email, if there is an extra blank space at the end of the address of the “Recipient” (The blank space entered in English will be ignored by the system, and the blank space entered in Chinese will be considered as part of the address), the other party will not receive the email, but the notification of successful sending will be given by the system, and the email is not bounced, either.
+8. When sending an email, if there is an extra blank space at the end of the address of the "Recipient" (The blank space entered in English will be ignored by the system, and the blank space entered in Chinese will be considered as part of the address), the other party will not receive the email, but the notification of successful sending will be given by the system, and the email is not bounced, either.

 9).
 In Outlook, if the sender’s address filled in is not the email address of the user, emails may not be sent out.
 (Error information is: 553      You are not authorized to send mail, authentication is required).
 Please set that the sender's address is allowed to be inconsistent with the actual user's email address.
-Under the anti-spam management interface, Advanced Settings - Global Settings - Advanced Configuration - “The mail from sender must be consistent with the auth verified user”, which is modified as “No”.
+Under the anti-spam management interface, Advanced Settings - Global Settings - Advanced Configuration - "The mail from sender must be consistent with the auth verified user", which is modified as "No".